ON-CAMPUS HEALTH AND SAFETY GUIDELINES

 We are grateful for the opportunity to have in-person gatherings once again in the midst of this pandemic.
 While we still don’t know the future, we are certain of Who holds it.
 With this in mind, we have put in place the following guidelines for our in-person gatherings, and do using the wisdom given in Philippians 2:3-4: Do nothing from rivalry or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interest of others.
 It’s in this interest we have put in place the following guidelines while on our campus.

-- At this time, we are requiring the use of a facemask when on our campus, so please wear a mask anytime you are inside one of our buildings.
+- At this time, we are encouraging the use of a facemask when on our campus.
 If you forgot yours, we will have a new one for you available at our main entrance doors.

 - Please do not engage in extended conversations while indoors.
 This includes Hospitality Ave., the Worship Center, or in a hallway or classroom.

 - Please be considerate of other’s personal space and level of comfort.
 While we hope to one day get back to hugs and handshakes, we want to do our part to help keep one another as safe as we can.